 Another study found that drinking a couple of cups of blueberry juice each day can give aging memories a boost.
 The study focused on people in their 70’s with age-related memory problems.
 One group of participants drank 16 to 20 ounces of a commercial blueberry juice every day for two months while the control group drank a non-juice beverage.
 At the end of the study, the group who drank blueberry juice showed significant improvements on tests for learning and memory compared to the control group.

 Most diseases of the brain such as Alzheimer’s and Parkinson’s show an increased amount of toxic proteins.
-Since berries promote autophagy, they are able to help decrease this toxic accumulation.
+Since one of the health benefits of raspberries and blueberries is that they promote autophagy, they are able to help decrease this toxic accumulation.

 These berries really don’t mess around when it comes to maintaining good health so be sure to stock up!
 Try to eat a minimum of 1 to 3 cups of berries daily.
 You can add your berries to juices, smoothies or even on top of your favorite salads.
 Also, keep in mind that berries sprayed with toxic herbicides and pesticides can do more harm than good.
 So, the best way to avoid these pesticides is to buy organic produce.

-If you have decided to start eating daily these delicious berries which have remarkable health benefits then you obviously need a year round source.
+If you have decided to start taking advantage of the remarkable health benefits of raspberries and blueberries, then you obviously need a year round source.
 The growing season is only a couple of months long so what do you do the rest of the year?
 Share with our readers how you access or else stock up on organic blueberries or raspberries for year round consumption.
 Place your response in the Comments section below so other readers can benefit from your experience.

 - How to Choose the Healthiest Fruits to Fit Your Nutritional Needs